gramster/photorg/README.md

     photorger clean --source=<folder> --dest=<folder>

 will remove any files in the source folder that have duplicates in the dest folder.
-The source and dest folders can be disjoint, or the source folder can be a subfolder of the dest folder (it would make no sense the other way around).
+The source and dest folders can be disjoint, or the source folder can be a subfolder of the dest folder.

     photorger clean --source=<folder>